onzfonz/comp227/src/content/7/en/part7b.md

 hooks are not normal functions, and when using those we have to adhere to certain [rules or limitations](https://reactjs.org/docs/hooks-rules.html).
 Let's recap the rules of using hooks, copied verbatim from the official React documentation:

-**Don’t call Hooks inside loops, conditions, or nested functions.** Instead, always use Hooks at the top level of your React function.
+> **Don’t call Hooks inside loops, conditions, or nested functions.**
+> Instead, always use Hooks at the top level of your React function.
+>

-**Don’t call Hooks from regular JavaScript functions.** Instead, you can:
+> **Don’t call Hooks from regular JavaScript functions.** Instead, you can call hooks from:
+>

-- Call Hooks from React function components.
+> - React function components.
-- Call Hooks from custom Hooks
+> - custom Hooks

 There's an existing [ESlint](https://www.npmjs.com/package/eslint-plugin-react-hooks) rule that can be used to verify that the application uses hooks correctly.